 In response, the Federal and Provincial governments enacted pieces of legislation to help individuals and businesses stay afloat during the crisis, including a mortgage deferral and a freeze on evictions.
 While these measures address some of the short term issues, it doesn’t solve the issue of how people will pay their bills over the longer term.
 In Toronto, almost half of the population rents and they have some of the highest rents in the country.

-After two weeks, the number has shot over 20,000 signatures.
 This is an extraordinary achievement for a group that had a very small email list (less than one thousand) and a smaller membership.

 How did the FMTA do so well?
 There are a few factors to consider.